MichalHalicki4/LinAR-interpolation/README.md

 For a detailed description of the **LinAR** interpolation method and its use, see:

-Niedzielski, T., and Halicki, M. Can integrated autoregressive modelling improve linear interpolation of missing hydrological data?
-[Submitted].
+Niedzielski, T., Halicki, M. 2023.
+Improving Linear Interpolation of Missing Hydrological Data by Applying Integrated Autoregressive Models.
+Water Resources Management. <href>https://doi.org/10.1007/s11269-023-03625-7</href>

 # Content